vincentclaes/datajob/README.md

 # Ideas

+Any suggestions can be shared by starting a [discussion](https://github.com/vincentclaes/datajob/discussions)

-These are the ideas, we would like to deploy;
+These are the ideas, we find interesting to implement;

 - trigger a pipeline using the cli; `datajob run --pipeline my-simple-pipeline`
 - implement a data bucket, that's used for your pipeline.